Construction Administrator

 SUMMARY

 The Construction Administrator coordinates the administrative and financial activities that contribute to successful project execution.
 This role is responsible for ensuring the accuracy, organization, and accessibility of project documentation, billing, and contract commitments.
-The position enhances project operations by streamlining communication, completing documentation, and supporting key milestones throughout the project lifecycle.
+The Construction Administrator enhances project operations by streamlining communication, completing documentation, and supporting key milestones throughout the project lifecycle.

 RESPONSIBILITIES